foodmaher/Teros/README.md

 #

-The tool is currently under development
+The tool is currently under experimental development phase ;)

      WARNING : Do not use the main functions currently